overview and definition

 The “cap” refers to a quota on the number of workers who can receive H-1B status at the beginning of the government's fiscal year: October 1.
 The cap is currently set at 65,000, plus an additional 20,000 reserved for those with a U.S. master’s degree or higher.

-The “gap” is the period of time between the end of student F-1 OPT and the beginning of H-1B status.
+The “gap” is the period of time between the end of student F-1 Post-Completion OPT/STEM OPT and the beginning of H-1B status.
 The first day to file for H-1B is April 1st.
 If a student graduated in May, their 12 months of OPT will typically end between May and June, leaving a gap in legal status and authorized employment through September 30.
 The cap-gap rule automatically extends F-1 status and, when applicable, extends OPT work authorization.

 Applying for a Cap-Gap I-20

 If the H-1B petition is selected for adjudication, the student should submit to ISSS a copy of the petitioning employer's Form I-797, Notice of Action, with a valid receipt number, indicating that the petition was filed and accepted.
-ISSS will issue a new cap-gap I-20 indicating the continuined extension of F-1 status until September 30th.
+ISSS will issue a new cap-gap I-20 indicating the continued extension of F-1 status until September 30th.

 Login to UAtlas